+Candle care helps you get the most from your candle.
 Faerie Fire work hard to bring you high quality candles that provide a fantastic scent to your room and burn beautifully.
 We use pure natural soy wax alongside the best quality fragrance oils to offer popular fragrance choice, and essential oils to offer a luxurious natural luxury experience.
-Both options are eco friendly.
+We want you to get the most from them, follow our candle care advice to get the most from your new candles.

-To get the most from your candle there are steps you can take to help it burn perfectly as indicated below.
+Candle care will help you to get the most from your candle.
+There are steps you can take to help it burn perfectly as indicated below.

 Before lighting, trim your wick to ¼” (approx. 5mm).
 Long wicks are liable to smoke and cause sooting.
 They also produce a flame that is too big and burn through your soy wax quicker.
 If your candle is smoking, extinguish it, trim the wick and re-light.